UoB-HPC/pmbs26-vera-artifact/README.md

-# Artifact: microarchitectural characterization of NVIDIA Vera for HPC
+# Artifact: NVIDIA Vera: A Microarchitecture-Level Comparison with Grace, Turin, and Granite Rapids

 This archive holds the benchmark scripts, raw results, parsers and figure scripts behind the paper's Table I and Figures 2-11.
 Every figure can be